gavrilovmilos/clojure/JustFunctional/README.md

 # JustFunctional

 A small project which implements user authentication and full text search algorithm.
+Project has its own logging mechanism.

 ## Usage